Jurassic Park, all three movies no less, arrived on Blu-ray for the first time this week.

 The T-Rex Shivers When It’s Wet

 Stan Winston’s animatronic T-Rex, used throughout the movies, wasn’t designed with waterproofing in mind.
-That iconic scene in the rain, where the Tyrannosaur attacks the sightseers’ trucks was originally supposed to be dry.
-Spielberg, however, decided at the last minute it would look better in the rain and after Winston warned him he wasn’t sure what would happen, turned on the water anyway.
+That iconic scene in the rain, where the Tyrannosaur attacks the sightseers’ trucks, was originally supposed to be dry.
+Spielberg, however, decided at the last minute it would look better in the rain, and after Winston warned him he wasn’t sure what would happen, he turned on the water anyway.
 The water soaked the foam rubber the animatronic T-Rex was made of, causing it quite literally to shiver under the weight.
-Stan Winston’s assistants were forced to try and towel the creature off, between takes.
+Stan Winston’s assistants were forced to try and towel the creature off between takes.

 Ian Malcolm Wasn’t Supposed To Be A Hero

-The script originally had Jeff Goldblum’s character, Ian Malcolm, running off and hiding like a coward along with the lawyer character who later gets eaten in the T-Rex attack.
-But Goldblum thought it would be better if he did something heroic and, at the last minute, convinced Spielberg to let him grab a flare and help Sam Neill’s Dr. Grant character try and save the kids before he’s taken out by the T-Rex.
+The script originally had Jeff Goldblum‘s character, Ian Malcolm, running off and hiding like a coward along with the lawyer character who later gets eaten in the T-Rex attack.
+But Goldblum thought it would be better if he did something heroic.
+So at the last minute, he convinced Spielberg to let him grab a flare and help Sam Neill’s Dr. Grant character try to save the kids from the T-Rex.

 Dinosaurs Are Dolphins